-Many people are so focused on what’s happening at the federal level (a.k.a., what the President and Congress is doing), that they can forget there are multiple levels of representation: federal, state, and local.
+Many people are so focused on what’s happening at the federal level (a.k.a., what the president and Congress are doing), that they can forget there are multiple levels of representation: federal, state, and local.

 Use your 30 minutes of action this week to research who your state and local reps are, what they’re focused on, and when they’re up for election.
 Turnout at local elections is so horrendously low that many of the representatives run unopposed.
 For example: The turnout for 2014 midterm elections was the lowest voter turnout in the U.S. in 70 years.
 Let’s change that!

 4. Use Your Professional Skills